srobo/ops-manual/internal-structure/fundraising-team.md

 ## Accountability

-The Fundraising Team is accountable to the Trustees.
-The Fundraising Team will make a report the Trustees at least once every month to report on progress and to highlight any areas of concern.
+The Fundraising and Sponsorship Team is accountable to the Trustees.
+The Fundraising Team will report the Trustees at least once every month to update them on progress and to highlight any areas of concern.

 Due to their commercially sensitive nature, minutes of meetings will not automatically be made available to the general public.
 Release of this information requires approval of the Trustees.